nacharki/Optimal_path_solution/README.md

 ### Backend
 - Python 3.8+ for core logic
-- Flask for web server implementation
+- Streamlit for web server implementation
 - SQLite for route database
 - Key libraries:
   - `pandas` for data manipulation